ippontech/blog-usa/posts/kafka-tutorial-6-kafka-streams-in-kotlin.md

 There is a lot more to know about Kafka Streams, so let me know in the comments section below if there is something specific you would like me to expose in a further post.

-The code of these tutorials can be found [here](https://github.com/aseigneurin/kafka-tutorials).
+The code of this tutorial can be found [here](https://github.com/aseigneurin/kafka-tutorial-kafka-streams).